-- The progress, costs, results and timing of our planned trials to evaluate TTP399 as a potential treatment of type 1 diabetes; - the willingness of the FDA to rely upon our completed and planned clinical and preclinical studies and other work, as the basis for review and approval of our drug candidates; - the outcome, costs and timing of seeking and obtaining FDA and any other regulatory approvals; - the number and characteristics of drug candidates that we pursue, including our drug candidates in preclinical development; - the ability of our drug candidates to progress through clinical development successfully; - our need to expand our research and development activities; - the costs associated with securing, establishing and maintaining commercialization capabilities; - the costs of acquiring, licensing or investing in businesses, products, drug candidates and technologies; - our ability to maintain, expand and defend the scope of our intellectual property portfolio, including the amount and timing of any payments we may be required to make, or that we may receive, in connection with the licensing, filing, prosecution, defense and enforcement of any patents or other intellectual property rights; - our need and ability to hire additional management and scientific and medical personnel; - the effect of competing technological and market developments; - our need to implement additional internal systems and infrastructure, including financial and reporting systems; - the economic and other terms, timing and success of our existing licensing arrangements and any collaboration, licensing or other arrangements into which we may enter in the future; - the amount of any payments we are required to make to M&F TTP Holdings Two LLC in the future under the Tax Receivable Agreement; and - the impact and duration of the COVID-19 outbreak / pandemic.
+- The progress, costs, results, and timing of our planned trials to evaluate TTP399 as a potential treatment of T1D; - the willingness of the FDA to rely upon our completed and planned clinical and preclinical studies and other work, as the basis for review and approval of our drug candidates; - the outcome, costs, and timing of seeking and obtaining FDA and any other regulatory approvals; - the number and characteristics of drug candidates that we pursue, including our drug candidates in preclinical development; - the ability of our drug candidates to progress through clinical development successfully; - our need to expand our research and development activities; - the costs associated with securing, establishing, and maintaining commercialization capabilities; - the costs of acquiring, licensing, or investing in businesses, products, drug candidates and technologies; - our ability to maintain, expand and defend the scope of our intellectual property portfolio, including the amount and timing of any payments we may be required to make, or that we may receive, in connection with the licensing, filing, prosecution, defense and enforcement of any patents or other intellectual property rights; - our need and ability to hire additional management and scientific and medical personnel; - the effect of competing technological and market developments; - our need to implement additional internal systems and infrastructure, including financial and reporting systems; - the economic and other terms, timing and success of our existing licensing arrangements and any collaboration, licensing, or other arrangements into which we may enter in the future; - the amount of any payments we are required to make to M&F TTP Holdings Two LLC in the future under the Tax Receivable Agreement; and - the impact and duration of the COVID-19 outbreak / pandemic.

-Until such time, if ever, as we can generate substantial revenue from drug sales, we expect to finance our cash needs through a combination of equity offerings, debt financings, marketing and distribution arrangements and other collaborations, strategic alliances and licensing arrangements.
-We do not currently have any committed external source of funds other than those available through the ATM Offering and LPC Purchase Agreement.
-We are evaluating several financing strategies to fund the on-going and future clinical trials of TTP399, including direct equity investments and future public offerings of our common stock.
+Until such time, if ever, as we can generate substantial revenue from drug sales, we expect to finance our cash needs through a combination of equity offerings, debt financings, marketing and distribution arrangements and other collaborations, strategic alliances, and licensing arrangements.
+We currently have committed external source of funds available through the ATM Offering, LPC Purchase Agreement and Promissory Notes under the G42 Purchase Agreement and the CinRx Purchase Agreement.

 To the extent that we raise additional capital through the sale of equity or convertible debt securities, the ownership interests of our common stockholders will be diluted, and the terms of these securities may include liquidation or other preferences that adversely affect the rights of our common stockholders.
-Debt financing and preferred equity financing, if available, may involve agreements that include covenants that will further limit or restrict our ability to take specific actions, such as incurring additional debt, making capital expenditures or declaring dividends.
-If we raise additional funds through collaborations, strategic alliances or marketing, distribution or licensing arrangements with third parties, we may be required to relinquish valuable rights to our technologies, future revenue streams or drug candidates or grant licenses on terms that may not be favorable to us.
-If we are unable to obtain additional funding, we could be forced to delay, reduce or eliminate our research and development programs or commercialization efforts, or pursue one or more alternative strategies, such as restructuring, any of which could adversely affect our business prospects.
+Debt financing and preferred equity financing, if available, may involve agreements that include covenants that will further limit or restrict our ability to take specific actions, such as incurring additional debt, making capital expenditures, or declaring dividends.
+If we raise additional funds through collaborations, strategic alliances or marketing, distribution, or licensing arrangements with third parties, we may be required to relinquish valuable rights to our technologies, future revenue streams or drug candidates or grant licenses on terms that may not be favorable to us.
+If we are unable to obtain additional funding, we could be forced to delay, reduce, or eliminate our research and development programs or commercialization efforts, or pursue one or more alternative strategies, such as restructuring, any of which could adversely affect our business prospects.